azizulhasan/text-to-audio/README.txt

 == Description ==

-The most user-friendly, easy-to-use Text-to-Speech WordPress plugin.
+[Text To Speech TTS Accessibility](https://atlasaidev.com/text-to-speech-pro/) is the most user-friendly, easy-to-use Text-to-Speech WordPress plugin.
 Just install and automatically add a Text to Audio player to your WordPress site!

 **No Registration, No Account, No API installation required.
 Simply install and let your visitors listen.**